-An earthquake near the Caspian Sea in Iran kills more than 50,000 and injures another 135,000 people on this day in 1990.
+An earthquake near the Caspian Sea in Iran kills an estimated 50,000 and injures another 135,000 people on this day in 1990.
 The 7.7-magnitude tremor wrecked havoc on the simply constructed houses in the area.

 Thirty minutes past midnight, with most people sleeping in their homes, a violent quake, centered along the shores of the Caspian Sea in northwestern Iran shattered the nighttime tranquility.
 A 20,000-square-mile area in the provinces of Zanjan and Gilan was absolutely devastated.
 This region encompasses both farms and sea resorts–all were demolished.
 In towns along one 80-mile stretch, every single building was reduced to rubble and every single resident was killed.